zackiles/zackiles/SETUP.md

 # Setup Your Own Animation

-Make your own terminal svg / gif!
+Create your own terminal SVG or GIF.

 ## Quick Start

-1. [Install Deno](https://docs.deno.com/runtime/getting_started/installation/) (If you haven't already)
+1. [Install Deno](https://docs.deno.com/runtime/getting_started/installation/) if you haven't already.
 2. Install ffmpeg:

 ```sh
 brew install ffmpeg
 ```

-3. Clone this repo and run this command in it:
+3. Clone this repository and run the following command:

 ```sh
 deno task install:playwright
 ```

-4. Edit either the Typescript or the JSON config and run:
+4. Edit either the TypeScript or JSON config and run:

 ```sh
 deno run -A build.ts --config examples/config.ts
 ```

-**That's it**.
-You should have the following in the same path:
+**That's it.** You should have the following files in the same path:

 - `index.html`
 - `index.svg`